Furniture And Upholstery

 Woman vacuuming sofa.

-Furniture and upholstery cleaning tips.
+Furniture and upholstery cleaning guide.
 Kids are rough on furniture and upholstery.
-They put their shoes on the couch, jump on the chairs, pull off the loveseat pillows to make forts, drip juice on the wood table.
+They put their shoes on the couch, jump on the chairs, pull off the loveseat pillows to make forts, and drip juice on the wood table.

-Most living areas have pretty standard types of furniture, but each requires different care and cleaning routine.
-We'll talk about each of these in turn: upholstered furniture, leather furniture, wood furniture, and pianos.
+Most living areas have pretty standard types of furniture, but each requires a different care and cleaning routine.
+We'll discuss each of these in turn: upholstered furniture, leather furniture, wood furniture, and pianos.

-This furniture and upholstery cleaning guide can help you keep these big-ticket items looking presentable.
+This furniture and upholstery cleaning guide can help keep these big-ticket items presentable for yeras to come.

 Furniture and Upholstery Cleaning

-The good news is that even though the big ticket items in your home get plenty of abuse from the little bodies who reside there too, you can keep furniture nice - and clean.
+The good news is that even though the big-ticket items in your home get plenty of abuse from the little bodies who reside there, you can keep furniture nice and clean.

 Furniture and upholstery cleaning tips to protect your investment: